UniMath/agda-unimath/src/metric-spaces/universal-property-short-maps-cauchy-pseudocompletions-of-pseudometric-spaces.lagda.md

       ( short-map-unit-cauchy-pseudocompletion-Pseudometric-Space P)
 ```

-### Extensions of short maps along the natural isometry of Cauchy pseudocompletions
+### Extensions of short maps along the unit map of Cauchy pseudocompletions

 ```agda
 module _